gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 This configures the `/app` page, setting `matchPath` to the pattern `/app/*`.
 Thereby, `/app/profile`, `/app/details` etc will all render using the `/app` page.

+When you use `matchPath` the user will reach the 404 page before the client-side router kicks in.
+This solution therefore requires you to have a working 404 page.

 > 💡 Note: You can alternatively use the plugin [gatsby-plugin-create-client-paths](/packages/gatsby-plugin-create-client-paths/) to simplify this configuration.

-Note that when you use `matchPath` the user will reach the 404 page before the client-side router kicks in.
-This solution therefore requires you to have a working 404 page.

 ### Performing address rewrites on the server